clux/kubecon2020/kubecon-talk.md

 none of the original patch types even work (strategic might have, but not supported on crds). so you need at least server side apply to even use conditions.

 SKIP DUE TO https://github.com/clux/kube-rs/issues/43 FIXED IN SS APPLY?
+-->

 ### Watch
+Talked about basic crud operations (same pricinple as `create`).
+One thing that is fundamentally different is watch.
+Watch is chunked.
+It's async.
+And fn that does watch will return `-> impl Stream<Result<...>`
-Mention hard parts briefly.
-Chunking.
-Async. impl Stream == async iterator.
+Stream == async iterator.
-..but re-list

 ### Broken: Watch
-mention many issues, stale rvs, relisting required from a client re-watch every <300s.
+Nice signature from that, BUT.
+Watch is awkward.
+ResourceVersions integers exposed via etcd, that you have to return on every watch call to tell k8s where you left off.

+Sometimes these RVs are stale, and if you are building a state cache like a reflector, you have to re-list and get all the state back for every object in the system if you get desynchronized.
+Before bookmarks, that was very likely to happen.

+Watch calls also can't reliably stay open for more than 5 minutes, so you have to keep issuing this watch call at least that frequently.

-then the amount of data. tried using a node informer? sooo much noise.
+and finally, the obscene amount of data this can return.
+Tried using a node informer? insane amount of noise.
 FULL 10k data every 5s because the conditions in its status object contain a last updated timestamp...

 ### WatchEvent
-Then WatchEvent itself.
+That said, the `WatchEvent` itself is nice.
 Remember how watch events all packed an object inside of it?
 We can model this in rust with generic enums:

 ```rust
 #[derive(Deserialize, Serialize, Clone)]